silentoplayz/Droste-Effect-Image-Creator/README.md

 # Output
 The final processed image is saved as `output_{output_base_path}.{output_format}` in the script's directory.
 If you choose to save a timelapse video, it will be saved as `time_lapse_{output_base_path}.mp4`.
 If you opt to save the reversed clip separately, it will be named `reversed_clip_{output_base_path}.mp4`.

+**Note:**
+- You can't use `--output_format` with `--output_path` in conjunction when specifying a file path for `--output_path`.
+The image output format should be inferred from the file extension in `--output_path` instead.
+- The `output_path` can either be a directory or a file path with a file extension specified.
+If it is a file path, it must be a file type supported by `output_format`.

 # Output Examples:
 ![output_photo-1607222337192-910fb1a5c661_20240124_160451](https://github.com/Silentoplayz/Droste-Effect-Image-Creator/assets/50341825/78788a25-9779-4a27-bfdd-0aae6694a6b7)